ant-design/ant-design/docs/blog/to-be-collaborator.en-US.md

 ## Merge changes

-- A common problem is that the remote upstream (ant-design/master) has a new update, which will lead to conflicts when we submit the Pull Request, so we can put the commits of other remote developers and Our commit is merged.
+- A common problem is that the remote upstream (ant-design/master) has a new update, which will lead to conflicts when we submit the Pull Request, so we can put the commits of other remote developers and our commit is merged.

 - Switch to the `master` branch with the following code: